Project introduction and background information

 Objective and expected outcomes

-The ambition of our project is to arrive at a common framework for career development focused on academic teaching, for all universities of technology and the science faculties of the general universities.
-This would make interchangeability of qualifications and recognition of previously acquired competencies possible.
-Therefore, universities are looking for shared indicators for the development of high-quality education, in order to better support and value careers in education.
+In the ideal world interchangeability of qualifications and recognition of previously acquired competencies is possible.
+Therefore, we will look for shared indicators for the development of high-quality education, in order to better support and value careers in education.
+More specifically, we aim to determine whether there are specific indicators for engineering education.

 Results and learnings